The Accreditation Site Visit

 In 2015, the ACGME accreditation field staff who serve as site visitors for all accreditation site visits of programs and sponsoring institutions consists of 31 individuals with MD or PhD/EdD degrees, and extensive experience in medical education.
 The MD members include a range of medical specialties, and the non-physician members include individuals with degrees in education, sociology, and psychology.
 A significant number of field staff members have been with the ACGME for 10 years or more.

-The members of the field staff play a crucial role in the accreditation enterprise and take satisfaction in helping the Review Committees formulate fair and accurate judgments about the educational quality of the programs and institutions accredited by the ACGME.
+The members of the accreditation field staff participate in two formal professional development meetings per year, and also attend Review Committee meetings and medical education meetings for their professional development and to facilitate the exchange of information.
+The members of the field staff play a crucial role in accreditation process, and take satisfaction in helping the Review Committees formulate fair and accurate judgments about the educational quality of ACGME-accredited programs and institutions.

 Updated: March 11, 2015